A-kly/School-Vault/PSYCH 258/Topic 11 - Problem Solving, Expertise, & Creativity.md

 Three requirements for understanding a problem (Greeno, 1991):

-1. ---------: representation comprised of parts connected in a way that makes sense
+1. ==coherence:== representation comprised of parts connected in a way that makes sense
-2. --------------: internal representation “maps well” onto elements of the problem
+2. ==correspondence:== internal representation “maps well” onto elements of the problem
-3. relationship to ---------- knowledge: problem elements linked to existing knowledge
+3. relationship to ==background== knowledge: problem elements linked to existing knowledge

 ---

 ## Problem Solving

-- **---------**: set of operations that systematically and exhaustively generates a solution
+- **==algorithm==**: set of operations that systematically and exhaustively generates a solution

-e.g., What’s the mean of 3, 4, 2, 5, 3, and 7?
+	- e.g., What’s the mean of 3, 4, 2, 5, 3, and 7?

-- **---------**: strategy that often helps generate a solution; do not guarantee success
+- **==heuristic==**: strategy that often helps generate a solution; do not guarantee success

-e.g., When do you take another card in blackjack?
+	- e.g., When do you take another card in blackjack?

 Newell & Simon (1972): -Human Problem Solving-

 - **------- -----**: collection of nodes, each representing a state of knowledge or possible action
 - problem solving seen as search through problem space
 - states:
 	- initial
 	- intermediate
 	- goal

 ![Tower of Hanoi](PSYCH%20258/Attachments/p258s12-01.png)